Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Oysters are arguably the most popular aphrodisiac.
 They are rich in antioxidants, magnesium and especially zinc – an essential element in testosterone production and spermatogenesis (sperm production).

-Slug back a couple of these Oysters with Lime & Watermelon Granita or Gibson Cocktail Oysters with Lime.
+Try these Oysters with Lime & Watermelon Granita or Gibson Cocktail Oysters with Lime.

 Pine Nuts